QLD Parents Vote THIS SATURDAY!

 Last week our Executive Director, Jo Briskey wrote to each of the party leader's asking that they provide clear detail on their and their party's plan for education.

 Jo asked for a response by 5pm Tuesday 14th.
 Only two party leaders had responded by that time - Queensland Labor and Pauline Hanson's One Nation.
-We've recently received a response from the LNP which you can find below.
-However, we're still waiting for a response from The Greens.
+We've recently received a response from the LNP which you can find below and we have now received a response from The Greens.

 Comparison of the major parties' policies announced during this election campaign: